Mon-Fri: 9AM - 6PM

 What is the first thing that comes to your mind when you think of a business loan?
 Maybe go to your local bank and give a presentation to a poker-faced banker before he/she is convinced about your business and you can walk away with a check!
 In reality, that’s the partial truth.
 A bank is just one option for getting a loan.
 There are many other options with different terms and requirements.
 Some of them are even friendlier and very open to helping companies like yours.
 Plus, the internet has made the entire process of applying super easy and convenient.

 Perhaps you’re already familiar with a traditional term loan.
-As the name suggests, in this loan the paid back amount increases incrementally as per the mutually agreed upon term between you and the bank or credit union.
+As the name suggests, the paid-back amount increases incrementally as per the mutually agreed-upon term between you and the bank or credit union.
 Usually, a term can be anywhere between 1 and 25 years with interest rates ranging between 6 % and 13%.
-To get a term loan sanctioned, you need to produce your business tax returns, account statements, business plans and other documents related to your business.
+To get a term loan sanctioned, you need to produce your business tax returns, account statements, business plans, and other documents related to your company.

 As discussed above, it is apparent that you may or may not get the term and SBA loans.
 But you don’t need to be disheartened as there are still some options for you.
 Options like accounts receivable financing and Merchant Cash Advances don’t require hard inquiries on your credit score.
 Such financing options will mostly inquire about how much your business is owed from unpaid invoices.

 Yes, your business revenue matters – to you and to the lenders as well.
-A healthy and continuous cash flow is important because that’s how banks gets to know if you will be able to repay the loan.
+A healthy and continuous cash flow is important because that’s how banks get to know if you will be able to repay the loan.
 Many banks often ask for annual revenue of $150,000, and even many business cards with high credit limits require annual revenues of at least $250,000.
-Fortunately, the less demanding funders who offer Merchant Cash Advances pay more attention to your monthly revenues with minimum requirements of $5,000.00
+Fortunately, the less demanding funders who offer Merchant Cash Advances pay more attention to your monthly revenues with the minimum requirement of $5,000.00